Opening and Marketing

 - Depend on your customers to complain; they just won't come back.

-The template for all sessions 1-15 can also be downloaded into your computer as a single document:
+The full template can be downloaded as one document: